Prime Minister of the Kurdistan Region

-The Prime Minister of Kurdistan Region is the head of the Kurdistan Regional Government, governing semi-autonomous Kurdistan Region in northern Iraq.
+The prime minister of the Kurdistan Region is the head of government of the Kurdistan Region, governing semi-autonomous Kurdistan Region in northern Iraq.
 The government is elected as part of the Kurdistan Region Parliament.

 List of prime ministers

 1992–2005

 After the 1992 parliamentary election resulted in the two main parties, the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK), each holding 50 out of 100 seats, they decided to create a unity government (which was not recognized by the Ba'athist Iraq, led by Saddam Hussein).